DATA QUALITY STATEMENT

 - Child: data at the child record level

 - Service provider organisation: data at the service provider record level

-Data sourced from the collections for the purposes of the Collection are published by the ABS in Preschool Education, Australia, 2013
+Data sourced from the ACCS for the purpose of the Collection are published by the ABS in Preschool Education, Australia, 2013

 (cat. no. 4240.0).

 In 2013, the ACCS collected data through the use of two systems, one for non-government preschool providers and the other for DECD preschools.
 The ‘Early Years System’ (EYS) is a web-based preschool administration system used by DECD preschools in SA.
 For non-government preschool providers that are funded by DECD, the Non-Government Preschool Data System (NGPDS) was developed and implemented in time for the ACCS.

 The NGPDS has been developed as a web-based preschool data reporting system that serves the dual purpose of collecting data requirements for grant funding administration as well as to satisfy State and National reporting obligations.
 Both the EYS and NGPDS have been developed with the capability of importing data from other administrative systems (eg. Child Care Management Systems) to provide the facility of reducing respondent burden and input error.
 Both the EYS and NGPDS have validation rules built in to ensure that services are submitting accurate data that is compliant with the 2013 ECEC NMDS.